ShaunWu25/ShaunWu25.github.io/_posts/2020-03-08-Buckling-Simulation.md

 ![image](/assets/2003_BucklingSimulation/200312_width.gif)

-3d concrete printing technology has opened up an new era for constrcution industry as a new approach to construct concrete structures with an advantage of elminiating the constraint of customising one-used formwork/mold on complex geometries.
+3d concrete printing technology has opened up an new era for constrcution industry as a new approach to construct concrete structures with an advantage of elminiating the need of customising one-used formwork/mold on non-standard geometries.

-One major **challenge** to 3d print fresh concrete in layer-based extrusion process is **buckling** and **collapsing** as there is no formwork or mold to supoort fresh concrete stay in shape.
-Here, we will focus on how to avoid buckling in 3d printing by means of [Finite Element Analysis][FEA] with [Karamba][KRB].
+One major **challenge** to 3d print fresh concrete in layer-based extrusion process is to overcome **buckling** and **collapsing** as there is no formwork or mold to support fresh concrete stay in place.
+Here, we will focus on how to avoid buckling in 3d printing by means of [Finite Element Analysis][FEA] using [Karamba][KRB].

-The term of **buckling** may sound academic, so to give you an idea what are we talking about here in graphic, please have a look at the gif below.
+The term of **buckling** may sound academic, so to give you an idea what are we talking about here in graphic, please have a look at the video below.
 It was supposed to print a straight wall, but it tumbled down as the fresh concrete was _NOT_ stiff enough to support the self-weight deposited on top.

 <img src="{{site.url}}/assets/2003_BucklingSimulation/buckling.gif" style="display: block; margin: auto;" />